 Life can be such an adventure.
 Simple day-to-day activities can yield gold–unexpected finds and excitement.

 I went to Home Depot a few weeks ago for the usual reasons people go there; it was just one of my chores for the day.
-I was ambling around pushing my larger-than-I-am shopping cart they provide for customers when I turned down a random aisle.
+I was ambling around pushing one of their larger-than-I-am shopping carts when I turned down a random aisle.
 In front of me was Watson, this beautiful English Setter as his owner informed me.
 I had never met an English Setter before.

 Watson’s owner, or should I say the fortunate person allowed to accompany him on the other end of the leash, told the gathering crowd that Watson was a therapy dog, visiting inhabitants at places such as senior homes and hospitals to bestow his calm and magnificence upon them.